navikt/navs-aad-authorization-flow/README.md

 ## Company user login vs. Consumer user login

 #### Consumer user login
 To enable consumer user login we must use Azure AD B2C and integrate it with [id_porten](https://eid.difi.no/nb/id-porten).
-Azure AD B2C supports the Authentication Code flow the same way as Azure AD.
+Azure AD B2C supports the Authorization Code flow the same way as Azure AD.

 One limitation with Azure AD B2C is that it does not support "on behaf of flow", where a backend service can use the accesstoken to request a new accesstoken to an other backend service, on behaf of the user.
 With Azure AD B2C this only works with the refreshToken.
 An alternative solution is to request and use a service-service accesstoken insted.